Lombiq/eInvoice-Validator/Lombiq.EInvoiceValidator.Benchmark/Readme.md

 ## About

-This a console application to benchmark the Lombiq eInvoice Validator library.
+This is a console application to benchmark the Lombiq eInvoice Validator library.

 ## How to use

-Start the benchmark by running the _Run-BenchmarkMultipleTimes.ps1_ PowerShell script in the root of the project.
+First build the project, then start the benchmark by running the _Run-BenchmarkMultipleTimes.ps1_ PowerShell script in the root of the project.
 This will run the benchmark multiple times to get more reliable results, and then it will generate a `CSV` file with the results in the _BenchmarkResults_ folder.
 You can also see the logs for each run in the _BenchmarkRunLogs_ folder.

 You can set how many runs you want to perform and the delay between them by setting -Runs and -DelayBetweenRunsSeconds parameters, e.g. if you want 2 runs and 10 seconds between them: